 As an entrepreneur, particularly at the beginning of your journey, you will constantly have to come up with and refine your message in a multitude of different formats.
-Whether it’s a thirty-page business plan, a ten-page pitch deck, a five-minute presentation, a one-page executive summary or a twenty-second elevator pitch, your primary goal is to answer the question, “What does your company do?”
-The market size, go-to-market strategy, competition and problem definition are all important but if you can’t articulate a compelling answer to the question “What does your company do?” you are sunk.
+Whether it’s a thirty-page business plan, a ten-page pitch deck, a five-minute presentation, a one-page executive summary or a twenty-second elevator pitch, your primary goal is to answer the question, “What does your startup do?”
+The market size, go-to-market strategy, competition, and problem definition are all important but if you can’t articulate a compelling answer to the question “What does your company do?” you are sunk.

 Your quick answer to The Question of “What does your company do?” can be framed in a variety of ways.
 To explore these, I’ll give you two examples: one from Shep, and one from Litr.ly, which is a made-up company that allows writers (copy, technical, editorial, fiction, etc.) to get peer reviews and feedback from other professionals in their field (I guess I just came up with my next startup idea).

 Here are some of the most common ways to frame your 1 to 2 sentence answer:

 Answering The Question with a mission statement serves to set out your grand idea or vision in a sentence or two.

 Shep: “Shep is an employee-centric tool that lets HR and Finance departments guide and track real-time spending as employees book business travel on any site they like.”